frconor-ebook/meditations/_posts/2025-02-12-good-anger-and-bad-anger.md

 Lord, help me not to have a cold heart.
 Warm up my heart.
 Don\'t even let it be lukewarm.
-I want to be on fire with love of you and love of others, to have a burning zeal.
-'Come Holy Spirit, and kindle in our hearts the fire of your love.'
+I want to be on fire with love of you and love of others, to have burning zeal.
+"Come Holy Spirit, and kindle in our hearts the fire of your love."

 When we look at the ugliness of this particular fellow, Lord, help us to run a mile from being this type of person, because the potential is